lukewhchen/Flip/readme.md

 # Features and Implementation
 I used JavaScript and JQuery to dynamically handle DOM elements as well as implement flipping logic.
 Each square will resize automatically according to different levels.
 I also leveraged CSS3 features to present popup modals for display information and implement responsive web design to improve the User Interface(UI).
+Applied Window localStorage to memorize the current level.

 ## Game View